ShahajiJadhav/chartink-bot/README.md

 Please note market is the boss, not you.

 I used my own watchlist for stock filteration and that id is present in the code scanner.
 I do not want to give all the details used in the code.
 Please clone it and run it/debug it.
-You shall get the understanging upon usage.